cbourke/ComputerScienceI/documents/faq.md

 # CS 50 IDE

-This course uses the CS50 IDE (a codespaces instance provided and supported by Harvard's CS50 program).
+This course uses the CS50 IDE available at <https://cs50.dev/>.
+This is a [codespaces](https://github.com/features/codespaces) instance provided and supported by Harvard's CS50 program.
 If you encounter problems, the easy things to try first are:

 * Rebooting